quixio/quix-streams/docs/connectors/sinks/custom-sinks.md

     Subclass and implement its methods to create your own sink.

-    Note that Sinks are currently in beta, and their design may change over time.
+    Note that sinks are currently in beta, and their design may change over time.
     """

     @abc.abstractmethod